-We employed two experiments, Exp1 and Exp2.
+We conducted two experiments, Exp1 and Exp2.
 Due to the deviations of annual trends and relevance of the chronological order, in Exp1, we used the 2020 ones (31 trajectories) as prior and the last 21 for validation to forecast all the 2021 ones (21 trajectories), and in Exp2, the first 16 trajectories from 2021 as prior with its last 5 trajectories to forecast the last 5 trajectories.
-It turned out that while the intensities are highly correlated, the covariance matrix of the tracks is almost singular.
-We solved the latter issue employing diagonal loading (simple standard approach to numerically treat matrices having determinant close to zero, i.e., $\approx$ machine precision; cf.~\cite{diagload2005performance}).
-Higher values of $n$ increased the forecast error of the tracks (overfitting due to small position correlations).
-For parameter optimization we only employed a simple rough grid search to decrease the computation time (on average few seconds for each forecast).
-Variations in the settings with significantly larger or smaller validation sets increased the errors, and as expected, validation sets chronologically closer to the test sets resulted in forecasts with slightly higher accuracies.
+It turned out that while the intensities are highly correlated, the covariance matrix of the tracks is almost singular (resolved as mentioned before).
+Higher values of $n$ slightly increased the forecast error of the tracks (overfitting due to small position correlations).
+For parameter optimization we only employed a simple grid search to decrease the computation time (on average a few seconds for each forecast).
+Variations in the settings with significantly larger or smaller validation sets slightly increased errors, and, as expected, validation sets chronologically closer to the test sets resulted in forecasts with slightly higher accuracies.

-Obviously, one can model the tracks as images of the Euclidean best-fitting polynomials in geographic coordinates (in the latitude-longitude plane) under the standard parametrization of the sphere.
-Our computations show that this increases errors, demonstrating the advantage of our intrinsic approach, which incorporates the geometry of the data.
-Figure~\ref{fig:hurwind} shows an example with a particularly large track error, which is mainly caused by the loop.
+Obviously, one can also model the tracks as images of the Euclidean best-fitting polynomials in geographic coordinates (in the latitude-longitude plane) under the standard parametrization of the sphere.
+Our computations show that this increases errors ($5\%$ on average) demonstrating the advantage of our intrinsic geometry-aware approach.
+Figure~\ref{fig:hurwind} shows an example with a particularly large error, which is caused by the extreme complexity of dynamics and high variation, particularly near the loop.
 The increase in error due to the presence of a loop, in addition to meteorological anomalies, is an issue known in other approaches (cf. ~\cite{hurRNN2019pred}).

-Table~\ref{tabhur} summarizes the average 12 h forecast errors of the standard NHC model OCD5 (cf.~\cite{nhc2021}) and our two primary experiments regarding the Atlantic basin for the 2021.
-Of course, we did not expect results very close to those of NHC, since our approach is generic and does not include all the relevant physical parameters, while NHC uses several more elaborate physical models.
-However, our approach provides a flexible framework that can complement existing physical models, especially in scenarios where physical data is sparse, computationally intensive, or when exploring shape and morphological features.
-Moreover, it lays a foundation for future enhancements, such as incorporating additional physical parameters that could further improve predictive performance.